devlikeapro/waha/README.md

 # WhatsApp HTTP API Free

 WhatsApp HTTP API that you can configure in a click!
-And it's Free! :)
+It's really Free! :)

 |                                                            |     |
 | ---------------------------------------------------------- | --- |